mixelpixel/Lambda-University/Day03/README.md

 ```

 - passes both tests but there's a better way

+## [@36m50s](https://youtu.be/KNpkIDV5Jj0?t=13m53s): Reduce - a better method
-- as is, passing the argument twice will give different results
+- as is, passing the argument twice will give different results because the array is being truncated

 ```js
 const reduce = (elements, cb, memo) => {